 I love food!
 When I was younger I used to go out every night for dinner and I collected menu cards from every restaurant so I could read them for inspiration.
-I listen to lots of audio about nutrition, I read cookbooks, rather than novels, and I can taste the food while reading the recipe.
+I listened to lots of audio about nutrition.
+Rather than novels, I read cookbooks, and I could taste the food by reading the recipe.

 I love teaching because you are interacting with so many different people and you create a passion within them.
 It is really hard work but all worthwhile.
 If I am doing a class by myself, it can take me five hours to weigh up the ingredients and set up the kitchen ready for the event.
 It is so exciting to see somebody coming in, not knowing anything about cooking and going away being really happy with their achievements.
 If you are enthusiastic about something, people around you will feel the same.
 If you teach someone about something that you are so passionate about, whatever the topic is, people are going to love it.
 Passion is contagious, isn’t it?

 One thing we don’t have here is wastage, I use everything – onion skins, carrot heads, herb leftover…everything.
-If something spills, I use a j cloth instead of kitchen towel.
-You wouldn’t want to waste any paper when at one point in your life you couldn’t even afford loo paper, would you?
+If something spills, I use a piece of cloth instead of kitchen towel.
+You wouldn’t want to waste any paper when at one point in your life you couldn’t even afford toilette paper, would you?

 Learn more about Diana Horsford @ The Avenue Cookery School